Michaelmercylyly/M-S-MOTORS/README.md

 # Methodology
   - **Data Collection & Import:** Gathering car sales  data and records
-* Loaded and examined initial structure using Python (pandas)
+* Loaded and examined initial structure using Excel workbook

-Data Cleaning
+### Data Cleaning
   * Handled missing values, duplicates, and inconsistent formatting
   * Standardized date and numeric formats for consistency
   * Renamed columns for clarity and readability

-Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)
 * Performed descriptive statistics to understand distributions
 * Identified trends, outliers, and correlations in key variables
 * Used visual tools for better data interpretation